karagawa/karagawa.github.io/_pages/about.md

 ---
 {% include base_path %}

 I am a Ph.D.
 Candidate in Environmental Science and Engineering.
 As a typical student majoring in environmental science & engineering, I started my Ph.D. studying career by venturing into a completely new research sphere: environmental economics.
 My Ph.D. research focuses on non-market valuation on ecosystem service and cost-benefit analysis in an effort to better manage natural resources and to navigate policy-making processes in a scientific manner.
 I also have strong interests in applying the concept of Big Data into scientific research fields.
+{: .text-left}